Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Masses and Angular momenta of black holes in Minimal Massive Gravity theory

 \subsection{BTZ black hole in MMG}

 From now we investigate BTZ black hole which is a solution of MMG theory.
 The metric of this black hole is the same with (\ref{gen-metric}) and frame 1-form fields are also the same with (\ref{dreibein}).
 To find the shifted connection 1-form $\Omega$ we use the first equation of (\ref{eom-MMG}), i.e. $T(\Omega) = de + \Omega \times e = 0$, then these connection 1-forms are given by the same form with (\ref{con-1form}).
-Using the second definition of (\ref{T-R}) with connection 1-forms $\Omega^a$ the curvature 2-forms are given by the same form with (\ref{gen-curv}).
-Substituting functions (\ref{BTZ}) into the above connections and curvature 2-form formulae we obtain the detailed forms of connection 1-forms which are the same forms with (\ref{con-BTZ}).
-The detailed forms of curvature 2-forms with the shifted connections also become the same forms with (\ref{curv-BTZ}).
-Solving the second equation of motion in (\ref{Neom-MMG}) then we obtain the auxiliary fields $h^a$ as follows
+Solving the second equation of motion in (\ref{Neom-MMG}) with functions (\ref{BTZ}) we can simply represent the auxiliary fields